20 Household Waste Recycling Centres

 The redevelopment will also provide an opportunity to install a Renew shop which sells pre-loved household items at affordable prices.

-Now that we’ve had the planning application approved, GMCA will tender and appoint a suitable contractor and hope to start work later in the year.
+Now that we’ve had the planning application approved, GMCA will tender and appoint a suitable contractor and will start work in Spring 2024.
 The recycling centre will have to close for 9-12 months while the construction work is undertaken.

 8 Transfer Loading Stations